xyjiang94/EquationRecognition/report.md

 	* We test all the equations in annotated folder, and get 325 correct results out of 389 equations.
 The accuracy rate is 83.5%

 ### predict.py
+  - Combine all modules we made together and generate the result txt file.

 ## Result Analysis